Millford Plantation

 Millford Plantation (also spelled Milford) is a historic forced-labor farm and plantation house located on SC 261 west of Pinewood, South Carolina.
-It was sometimes called Manning's Folly, because of its remote location in the High Hills of Santee section of the state and its elaborate details.
+Built with the profits of enslaved labor, it was sometimes called Manning's Folly, because of its remote location in the High Hills of Santee section of the state and its elaborate details.
 Designated as a National Historic Landmark, it is regarded as one of the finest examples of Greek Revival residential architecture in the United States.
 The house has been restored and preserved along with many of its original Duncan Phyfe furnishings.

 History

 Millford Plantation's monumental two-story Greek Revival mansion was built in Clarendon (now Sumter) County between 1839 and 1841 for John L. Manning and his wife, Susan Frances Hampton Manning.
 John Manning enslaved 670 people of African descent, more than almost any of his contemporaries.
 Manning later served as Governor of South Carolina from 1852 to 1854.

 The builder, Nathaniel F. Potter of Providence, Rhode Island, may have also done the design work.

 Its imposing facade features six large carved Corinthian columns on granite bases that support the portico.
 Its 2 ft walls are of brick made on the premises; the granite was shipped from Rhode Island.

 The excellence of Millford's architecture extends throughout the house, from the tall floor-to-ceiling windows to a spectacular circular staircase rising, seemingly without support, in a domed cylindrical chamber on the rear side of the building.

 Susan Frances Hampton was the daughter of General Wade Hampton I, one of the largest slave owners in the United States, and his wife, Mary Cantey; she was half-sister of Colonel Wade Hampton II.
 Although by law he inherited from their father after his death in 1835, Wade III shared the estate with Susan and another sister.
 Much of the money to build the Millford mansion (it cost $125,000, an enormous sum in 1840) probably came from Susan Hampton Manning's recent inheritance.

 Susan Hampton Manning died in 1845 giving birth to her third child with John L. Manning.
 In 1848 Manning married Sally Bland Clarke and had four children with her.

 Near the end of the Civil War, the residence was threatened with destruction by Union troops on April 19, 1865, but was saved by the intervention of their commander, Brigadier General Edward E. Potter of New York.
 His exchange with Governor Manning was recorded as follows: